use-ink/ink-docs/docs/intro/migrate-to-parachain.md

 ### Different

 The biggest difference is that a contract is user uploaded and therefore untrusted code, so there are restrictions to what the contract is able to do and it will perform slower because it is interpreted.
-For example a contract can only read and write from its own sandboxed storage.
+For example, a contract can only read and write from its own sandboxed storage.

 Runtime code built using `FRAME` is trusted, can be pre-compiled and therefore executes significantly faster (though that may change if/when contracts are able to target [PolkaVM](https://forum.polkadot.network/t/announcing-polkavm-a-new-risc-v-based-vm-for-smart-contracts-and-possibly-more/3811)).
 Pallets have direct access to other pallets and have full access to the Parachain storage, and the permissioning can be configured as desired.